 New to PPC?
 Use our PPC Budget Calculator for help with figuring out how much your company should be spending on paid ads.

-Call tracking + AdWords
+Call tracking + Google Ads

 If you’re bidding on keywords, you need to know which ones are driving conversions (AKA revenue for your business).
 But clicks on your PPC ads are only part of the picture.
-You might be getting call conversions that you can’t see as clicks in Google AdWords.
+You might be getting call conversions that you can’t see as clicks in Google Ads.

 Adding call tracking gives you insight into which keywords cause customers to call, and which keywords you might be wasting money on.
 You can use this feedback to refine the language in your ads and website to better attract the customers who are picking up the phone.